 • Bonus: something acidic.
 Pickles, vinegar slaw, pickled red onions, a citrus dressing.
 Cuts through the smoke and the salt and keeps people eating.

-What I am omitting is a gourmet meal no one asked for (cookouts are not times for culinary experiments), as well as three varieties of smoke (there’s limited grill space and people don’t need more than one type of meat), and dessert as a substitute for something cold (ice cream is great, but the focus is on a savory spread).
-The smoky-crunchy-cold rule is the floor, not the ceiling.
+I am not including a gourmet meal that nobody asked for (cookouts aren’t the time for culinary experiments), or three types of smoke (there’s limited grill space and people don’t need more than one type of meat), and dessert that substitutes something cold (ice cream is great, but the focus is on a savory spread).
+The boundary for the smoky-crunchy-cold rule is the floor, not the ceiling.
 Hit those three and you can add anything else you want.
-Miss one and people will leave hungry without knowing why.
+If at least one is missed, people will remain hungry without knowing the reason.

 14) Watermelon, Feta, and Mint Salad